fairscape/fairscape_web_client/docs/instructions.md

 ![Step 3](../screenshots/3.png)

-After initialization, you'll see a list of files available for registration in your RO-Crate.
+After initialization, a list of files will be available for registration in your RO-Crate.
 In this example, the files are:

 - input_data.csv
 - output_data.csv